Ischaemic Affairs of the Heart

 Morning Prep

-At 9AM a different on-call cardiologist came by on his rounds.
+At 9AM a different on–call cardiologist came by on his rounds.
 Despite some confusion earlier in the morning, I was definitely booked for an angiogram after midday.
-In his opinion there was no point in transferring to a Private Hospital as I should be discharged from hospital by tomorrow afternoon.
+In his opinion there was no point in transferring to a Private Hospital as I should be discharged by tomorrow afternoon.
 Also, he told me, there wouldn't be any specialists available in the private sector anyway, as they were all still on summer holidays.
 (I confirmed this a week later when I phoned Nepean Private Hospital.)

-A nurse then came by with a weighing chair to measure me: 110kg!
+Another nurse then came by with a weighing chair to measure me: 110kg!
 I had gained 12kg in the last two years =/

-Mid-morning I was prep'ed by shaving my wrists and also, with some confusion, my groin.
+Mid–morning I was prep'ed by shaving my wrists and also with some confusion, my groin.
 They handed me an electric shaver and the wrists were easy enough, but there was considerable ambiguity in the instructions for the groin: how much do I shave and were?
 The sides.
 The sides of what?
 Your groin.
 Where do I shave again?
 The sides.

 Angiogram, Stents & Sonogram

 I shook the surgeon's hand and thanked him.
 He took off his mask and we spoke for a couple of minutes.
-He looked exhausted and must have been near the end of a very long shift, similar to my ED nurse yesterday.
+He looked exhausted and must have been near the end of a very long shift, similar to my E.D. nurse yesterday.

 Critical Care Unit (CCU)